• Home

 But some mid-career professionals are working with the cards they’ve been dealt by going back to school.
 Many are turning to data analytics, cybersecurity, AI-focused courses, health care, MBA programs, or trade certifications for an “immediate impact on their careers,” Metaintro CEO Lacey Kaelani told Fortune.

-Metaintro is a job-search engine with 2 million active users that runs on open-source data processing more than 600 million jobs in real time.
+Metaintro is a job-search engine with 2 million active users that runs on open-source data, processing more than 600 million jobs in real time.

 “We absolutely see this trend [of adults going back to school] accelerating,” Kaelani said.
 “In combination with layoffs over the recent years plus the rise of required AI skills, experience is no longer enough.”

-Still, Szamet he sees “very consistent” reasons for people considering higher education at a later stage in life.
-Some believe they’ve “plateaued” in their career and education is the only option.
+Still, Szamet sees “very consistent” reasons for people considering higher education at a later stage in life.
+Some believe they’ve “plateaued” in their career, and education is the only option.
 Others have been affected by layoffs, and there are some “who have simply become burned out with work and want a meaningful profession,” she told Fortune.

 “Then, too, come life circumstances.
 Some people have fewer responsibilities, better financial security, or a sense they will never make a change if they put it off now,” she said, adding she’s seeing more people pivot out of “dying industries,” those whose salaries have stagnated, or those who have job-security fears.